For updates and new chapters, subscribe below.

 She drew a model and labeled it with gradualism on the left side, punctuated equilibrium in the middle and quantum evolution on the far right.
 She then created a Venn diagram of the three paradigms to create a fourth utterly new paradigm at the intersection of the three.
 “All three paradigms presuppose virtually unlimited time for natural selection to happen,” she wrote.

 Time.
 Unlimited time.
 A thought came to her that made her pulse quicken.
 Einstein’s theory of relativity links time and space.
 But according to quantum theory, time, space and consciousness are intertwined because when a conscious observer is present, light must choose whether to act like a particle or a wave because it’s forced to represent itself in time.
 Thus, how could unlimited time exist without a consciousness to observe its passing?
-Doesn’t quantum theory essentially say that consciousness and time are somehow linked, like space and time?
+Doesn’t quantum theory essentially say that consciousness and time are somehow entangled, like space and time?
 For any of the theories involving the passage of time to be true, consciousness must have been ever-present.
 If ever-present, then that means a fundamentally different understanding of what constitutes reality.
 “In conclusion,” she wrote furiously, “quarks, strings, atoms, molecules and their derivatives are not the primary building blocks of the universe.
 Consciousness is.”

 “Drop your pencils.
 Bring your exam books up.”
 When no one moved, the professor added, “Now, please.”